RoleModel/BestPractices/presentations/project_update.md

 ### What might be relevant elsewhere

-* Advanced Search functionality
+* Examples: Advanced Search functionality, Notifications, other common features, etc
-* Notifications, specifically revalidating notifications.
-Nothing crazy here and potentially some more performant ways to achieve this.

 ### Demo